hung-phan/generator-rails-react/README.md

 2. Compass (gem install compass)

 ## Template
-I define all the react components with suffix __.js.jsx.coffee__ based on (react-rails)[https://github.com/reactjs/react-rails].
+I define all the react components with suffix __.js.jsx.coffee__ based on [react-rails](https://github.com/reactjs/react-rails).
-However, I like the way of require.js controlling application by module rather than defining all js file in __application.js__
+For code fragments, I like the way of require.js controlling application by module rather than defining all js file in __application.js__

 ## Task